 4. Deliver quality work on time

 Every job comes with a deadline and this is where you prove yourself.
-Your ability to create and deliver quality work within the deadline improves your reputation as a freelance artist.
+Your ability to consistently create and deliver quality work within the working hours stipulated enhances your reputation as your own boss in the freelance market.
 The goal is to keep your clients satisfied.

 5. Find more clients

 Building clientele as a freelance artist is cyclic.
 Sustaining your business heavily depends on gaining more clients.
 Therefore, you must be willing to do the chase.
-Most freelancers in the United States sign up on freelance sites to increase clientele.
+Many artists in the United States leverage freelance websites and job boards within online communities to expand their clientele and engage with fellow artists.
 Some of these are Upwork, Fiverr, flex jobs, glassdoor, and Linkedin jobs.

 Tools you need as a freelance artist?